 constructs that compile to efficient JavaScript code,

-including a partial implementation of LOOP
+including a partial implementation of LOOP.

-is a convenience macro for
+DO-SET-TIMEOUT (timeout) body)DO-SET-TIMEOUT is a convenience macro for

-using set-timeout
+using set-timeout.

-Parenscript macros are like Lisp macros in that they have access to the full Lisp language, but different in that they must produce Parenscript code.
+DEFMACRO name lambda-list macro-body)DEFPSMACRO name lambda-list macro-body)DEFMACRO+PS name lambda-list macro-body)IMPORT-MACROS-FROM-LISP symbol*)MACROLET ({name lambda-list macro-body}*) body)PROGNParenscript macros are like Lisp macros in that they have access to the full Lisp language, but different in that they must produce Parenscript code.
 Since Parenscript provides a large subset of Common Lisp, many Lisp macros already produce valid Parenscript code, and vice-versa.
 Parenscript provides several different ways to define new macros, and to use already existing Common Lisp macros.

-can be used to
+DEFMACRO and MACROLET can be used to

 define new macros in Parenscript code.
 Note that macros defined